 Then, an Empathy map is created to uncover the deepest understanding of the internal context.
 A look at the future banking product from the point of view of the user allows us to better understand the limitations and/or opportunities associated with the product use context.

 There are many banking products on the market that lack demand.
 The finance companies have invested a lot of money and time resources in creating them.
 They based the solutions on a problem, but the customers refuse to use their financial services.
 Why?
-Because such banks and finance companies have not taken into account the expectations of the users.
+Because such banks and finance institutions have not taken into account the expectations of the users.

 And there is no way to research user expectations without investigating both the internal and external user contexts.
 Truth be told, if you do not get to know your user's habits, lifestyle, environment, emotions and cognitions, you cannot understand how your product can help solve their daily tasks and problems, and it will be impossible to create a successful product.